SimonTC/obsidian-note-autocreation/README.md

 **Prerequisites and limitations**
 - Inserting templates only works if the Templater plugin is installed and enabled.
+- You need to have defined a template folder in Templater
 - Inserting templates does not work with templates created for the [core Templates plugin](https://help.obsidian.md/Plugins/Templates).
 - You cannot apply templates to already existing notes.